jnozzi/cocoadev.com/markdown/SplitButtonView.md

-Is there a nicer split button than General/NSSegmentedControl?
+Is there a nicer split button than NSSegmentedControl?

 Like in iCal, it's: